Jiaqishi777/Jiaqishi777.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Department of Industrial Engineering and Operations Research, Columbia University
+subtitle: <small>Department of Industrial Engineering and Operations Research, Columbia University</small>

 profile: